Ethereum’s shift to Proof of Stake aka the Merge promises to turn staking ETH into the most important source of yield in DeFi.

 You can sell these tokens and effectively exit staking.
-Or you can use these liquid tokens in DeFi: to provide liquidity on DEXes, deposit in Yearn vaults, supply on Aave, and more.
+Or you can use these liquid tokens in DeFi: to provide liquidity on DEXes, earn with Yearn vaults, deposit on Aave, and more.
 Alternatively, you can use these liquid tokens as collateral and borrow other tokens.

 ETH staking platforms with liquid tokens